vangshirley/ux/README.md

 Here you will find my work for wireframing, mockups, and prototyping for web, and mobile apps.

-<b>Programs used:</b> Visual Studio, Bootstrap, Adobe Photoshop, Adobe XD, and Whimsical.
+Programs used: Visual Studio, Bootstrap, Adobe Photoshop, Adobe XD, and Whimsical.

 <b>Canyon Hiking</b>Client wanted a webpage focused on bringing more tourists to hike the Grand Canyon. <br>Find me on <a href="https://dribbble.com/shots/18189404-Canyon-Hiking/attachments/13390577?mode=media" target="_blank">[see case study]</a>